 Unbuilt Freeway - entire length

 In 1966, the state projected that by century's end, Route 17 between Glastonbury and Portland would have twice the traffic volume of US 7 between Danbury and New Milford, and should be upgraded to a freeway by then.
-However, the 1998 traffic logs show an average daily traffic (ADT) of 7.200 for Route 17 between South Glastonbury and Portland, and from 22,000 to 26,000 ADT for US 7 between Brookfield and New Milford: not all projections pan out.
+However, the 2012 traffic logs show an average daily traffic (ADT) of 7,000 to 17,000 vehicles for Route 17 between South Glastonbury and Portland, and from 23,000 to 30,000 ADT for US 7 between Brookfield and New Milford: not all projections pan out.

 An April 1967 "Long Range Proposals" map included the Glastonbury to Portland freeway, which would have run west of Main Street.
 However, the proposal died in the 1970s.

-The state is planning to upgrade the interchange with I-91 and Route 80; see that page for details.
-(This was proposed back in 1997, though, and might need to move from "future" to "forgotten".)
+The state was planning, in 1997, to upgrade the interchange with I-91 and Route 80; see that page for details.